dgkontopoulos/dgkontopoulos.github.io/_pages/about.md

 Genomics from Imperial College London.
-I then pursued a PhD degree at Imperial College London (primarily supervised by <a href="https://pawarlab.org">Samraat Pawar</a>), in which I examined likely constraints on thermal adaptation, mainly across microbial species.
+I then pursued a PhD degree at Imperial College London (primarily supervised by <a href="https://pawarlab.org">Samraat Pawar</a>), in which I mainly examined how microbial growth rate responds to changes in temperature across species and environments.
 <br><br>
 I am currently an <b>EMBO postdoctoral fellow</b> at the
 <a href="https://tbg.senckenberg.de/hillerlab/">Hiller group of LOEWE-TBG</a>,